 (Enter Solomon and the domain of the human struggle as observed by the Woman of Zion.)

 7 “Look!
-It is his couch (Throne where the King sits in despondency), the one belonging to Sol´o·mon.
-Sixty mighty men are all around it, from the mighty men of Israel, 8 all of them in possession of a sword, being taught in warfare, each one with his sword upon his thigh because of dread during the nights.” (referring to the fear based strategy of violence to survive in a fallen world).
+It is his couch (throne where the King sits in despondency), the one belonging to Sol´o·mon.
+Sixty mighty men are all around it, from the mighty men of Israel, 8 all of them in possession of a sword, being taught in warfare, each one with his sword upon his thigh because of dread during the nights.” (referring to the fear-based strategy of violence to survive in a fallen world).

 9 “It is the litter that King Sol´o·mon has made for himself from the trees of Leb´a·non.
 10 Its pillars he has made of silver, its supports of gold.
-Its seat is of wool dyed reddish purple, its interior being fitted out lovingly by the daughters of Jerusalem.”
+Its seat is of wool dyed reddish-purple, it’s interior being fitted out lovingly by the daughters of Jerusalem.”
 (A material mimic of the High Throne of God.)

-11 “Go out and look, O YOU daughters of Zion, on King Sol´o·mon with the wreath that his mother wove for him on the day of his marriage and on the day of the rejoicing of his heart.”
+(WZ to DJ) 11 “Go out and look, O YOU daughters of Zion, on King Sol´o·mon with the wreath that his mother wove for him on the day of his marriage and on the day of the rejoicing of his heart.”
 (The wreath refers to the descent of the rescuing Light, as described in Pistis Sophia where Christ places the “light-wreath”, the “True Crown” on her head, which at that point provides her with supreme protection from her tormentors.
 This is essentially referring to the activation of the Light Body, and denotes ascension.)

 Song of Solomon Chapter 4

-(hSOL to WZ) 1 “Look!
+(HigherSOL to WZ) 1 “Look!
 You are beautiful, O girl companion of mine.
 Look!
 You are beautiful.
 Your eyes are [those of] doves, behind your veil.
 Your hair is like a drove of goats that have hopped down from the mountainous region of Gilead.
 2 Your teeth are like a drove of freshly shorn [ewes] that have gone up from the washing, all of which are bearing twins, with none among them having lost its young ones.
 3 Your lips are just like a scarlet thread, and your speaking is agreeable.
 Like a segment of pomegranate are your temples behind your veil.
 4 Your neck is like the tower of David, built in courses of stone, upon which are hung a thousand shields, all the circular shields of the mighty men.
 5 Your two breasts are like two young ones, the twins of a female gazelle, that are feeding among the lilies.”
 (Solomon has been struck by the beauty of this Higher Woman of Zion.)

 6 “Until the day breathes and the shadows have fled, I shall go my way to the mountain of myrrh and to the hill of frankincense.” (“Until the day of liberation, I will seek to climb the mountain, to increase my prayers for the Light.”)